 I might ask for something with at least three different flavors or as they would call it, gusti.
 Some of the flavors I would choose from are Bacio, Straciatella, Nutella, Kinder, Rocher, or maybe some other creative flavor that makes a click on me.
-I love my gelato with some panna or as we would call it in America: whipped cream!
+For me, the best gelato in Italy has some panna or as we would call it in America: whipped cream!

 Best Gelato in Italy: Gelato in Rome

 This was the first gelato I had in Rome.
-Right next to the door of my hostel there was this small gelateria and I wanted some.
+Right next to the door of my hostel, which I must say is the best place to stay in Rome, there was this small gelateria and I wanted some.
 This was only one flavor: Nutella.
 I must say it wasn’t my favorite gelato in Italy.

 I was lucky enough that a friend took me to this gelato in Rome close to Tiburtina Train Station.
 The flavors I had were Nutella and Tiramisu and also Nutella on top of the whipped cream.
 The texture of this gelato was one of my favorites.
 I must confess I still have some trouble eating from cones.
 That’s the reason why you will see here more bowls than cones, even if it’s a lot more common to eat gelato in Italy with cones.